starters/hek/README.md

 ## What is missing ?

 * Letting extensions register sub-commands: this will allow us to insert project-specific templates.
-* Extending CLI to support sub-commands: so we can run commands like `kik :add-route`. [more examples](https://github.com/starters/redux-starter#usage)
+* Extending CLI to support sub-commands: so we can run commands like `hek :add-route`. [more examples](https://github.com/starters/redux-starter#usage)

 ## Usage

-Kik is a command-line tool and a library for creating projects by using starters.
+Hek is a command-line tool and a library for creating projects by using starters.
 It'll save your time from initializing projects from scratch, letting you choose what kind of project that you'd like to choose.
 It's designed not only for JavaScript, you can use it for creating any project by choosing or creating a starter.